medusa-project/active-medusa/README.md

 validation functionality that ActiveRecord enjoys.
 So, you can use ActiveRecord validation methods on your ActiveMedusa entities.

-The only catch is that a property must be a `property` in order to be validatable.

-Also be aware that validation failures will raise an `ActiveMedusa::RecordInvalid` instead of an `ActiveRecord::RecordInvalid`.
+Note that validation failures will raise an `ActiveMedusa::RecordInvalid` instead of an `ActiveRecord::RecordInvalid`.

 ## Forms